Winter driving tips for motorists in the UK

 Along with the usual essentials such as a first aid kit, warning triangle, high visibility vest, mobile phone and torch, some extra winter help may come in handy.

-An old carpet or thick cardboard in case you get stuck and need a bit of extra traction under the wheels along with a tow rope and battery jump leads.
+An old carpet or thick cardboard in case you get stuck and need a bit of extra traction under the wheels could be handy, along with a tow rope and battery jump leads.

 It’s sensible to take bottled water, snacks and a flask of hot tea or coffee and obviously warm, waterproof clothes and sturdy shoes - even if you’re en route to a cocktail party!